Search for a rare disease

 Prenatal diagnosis is theoretically possible if the disease-causing mutation in the family has been identified but is rarely performed because of the non life-threatening prognosis.

 Transmission is autosomal dominant with almost complete penetrance but variable expression in severity within and between families.
-Genetic counseling should be offered to affected families informing them of the 50% chance the child of an affected parent has of inheriting the disease-causing mutation.
+Genetic counseling should be offered to affected families informing them of the 50% risk the child of an affected parent has of inheriting the disease-causing mutation.

 Management and treatment